zachkrall/artloop/README.md

 ### creating compatible artwork

-any creative coding project (e.g. openFrameworks, processing) that is bundled as a macOS application package (i.e. a file that ends in `.app`) will work with artloop.
+any creative coding project (e.g. openFrameworks, Processing, Unity) that is bundled as a macOS application package (i.e. a file that ends in `.app`) will work with artloop.

 templates for starting a new project that will work with artloop can be downloaded at [github.com/zachkrall/artloop-templates](https://github.com/zachkrall/artloop-templates)